Q. What are Delaware Tech’s Financial Aid deadlines?

 Q. Can I pay for books with the financial aid that I have been awarded?

 Yes.
-If your financial aid award exceeds the charges on your account, you may be eligible for a Book Voucher that can be used in the Delaware Tech bookstore.
+If your financial aid award exceeds the charges on your account, you may be eligible for a book store credit that can be used in the Delaware Tech bookstore.

 - The Financial Aid Office will review your enrollment and other eligibility criteria before awards are disbursed to your student account.